markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 *Please Note!* Using broadcast UDP traffic has performance implications, especially on WiFi.
-If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the :ref:`Auto Interface<interfaces-auto>` performs better, and is even easier to use.
+If your goal is simply to enable easy communication with all peers in your local Ethernet broadcast domain, the :ref:`Auto Interface<interfaces-auto>` performs better, and is even easier to use.